 Butterfleye to Enhance Home Security

 Butterfleye is 100% cordless.
-You can place it anywhere to record as the battery is said to last two weeks with normal use.
+You can place it anywhere to record as the battery is said to last two weeks with normal use or as long as 3-6 months with minimal use.
 A magnetic swivel base is added to the camera's package, allowing a more flexible placement.

 From a privacy perspective, Butterfleye uses SSL encryption.
 They encrypt both pictures and video, assign each camera a unique private key, and assign a certificate used to authenticate with their server.
 Butterfleye uses Amazon Web Services to store pictures and video.